Northern Colorado Economy Poised For Strong Growth In 2014

 What does 2014 hold for Northern Colorado?
 Strong, stable growth is expected across the region, with a few bright spots coming from places both expected and unexpected.

 That's just the economic future many were hoping for as business and civic leaders gathered in Greeley, Colo., for the Northern Colorado Business Report’s 2014 Economic Forecast.
 Keynote speaker Tucker Hart Adams of Summit Economics said this is an improvement even from six months ago.

 “[Then] I would have told you it would have been a year of two steps forward and a step back—very sluggish growth,” Hart Adams said.
 “I would tell you now I think it will be four steps forward, and a step back.”

 Positive prognostications are coming from other economists.
 A recent University of Colorado Leeds School of Business forecast expects

 When it comes to more rural parts of

 “We’ve got in excess of $200 per-head profit that the cow-calf and the ranching folks have made over the last couple of years,” he said.
 “And in 2014, you will see record prices for calves and you will see record profits made in the cow-calf segment.”

 That’s driven by lower feed costs and demand outstripping supply.

-“It’s expected that the production oil and gas will increase,” said Rutilio Martinez, an associate business professor at the University of Northern Colorado.
-“Colorado will continue to contribute about 1-2 percent of oil at the national level.”
+“It’s expected that the production oil and gas will increase,” said Rutilio Martinez, an associate business professor at the

 The boom is trickling down into government coffers and construction projects for production and worker housing.
 That's good news for the commercial real estate market and people like Michael Ehler with Realtec.